 So many years ago, there was this one co-worker of mine named Cathy who was well into her eighties.
 She was one of those hard-working individuals who simply refused to retire inasmuch as she liked what she did for a living and she did not want to be home all the time with nothing to do.
 Cathy loved going to her high school reunions despite that the number of her former classmates at them shrank each and every time that she attended one of them.
 I've even read stories about women in their nineties or even over a 100 years old who attend their high school reunion only to find perhaps 9 or 10 people there inasmuch as all of their other former classmates have died off.

 On the other hand, there was this one supervisor of mine in her late fifties who absolutely detested high school reunions.
 She was a likeable person, and she knew how to get on everyone's best side.
-However, for one reason or another, she never went to any of her high school reunions.
+However, for reasons I will describe further on herein, she never went to any of her high school reunions.
 Her name was Chloa.